-The digital base map of study area is created using satellite imageries and superimposing with the revenue maps for Comprehensive development plan.
+The digital base map of study area is created using satellite imageries and superimposing with the revenue maps for Comprehensive development plan which is represented in the form of 18"X 18" grid using GIS technology.
 Rectification and geo referencing of the satellite imagery was done using DGPS control survey.
 The revenue sheets are properly edge matched to form revenue villages and mosaics of villages are made to form the Development Plan Area.
 A grid base is generated for the CDP area to produce the hard copy maps in standard A1 size in 1: 2000 scale.